ealsedewilde/ledenadministratieCCNL/README.md

 ```

 Spring Boot has one big disadvantage: the startup takes some time.
 Starting the application in my IDE took about 9 seconds.
 I've chosen for lazy `lazy-initialization`.
-This helps gaining a few seconds.
+This helps gaining a few seconds, since only a handful of components is needed to start the application.

 ## Database
 I've made it easy on myself and have just chosen an embedded H2-database.
 Embedding the database also has the disadvantage that startup takes time.
 I've chosen `BootstrapMode.LAZY` to reduce the time to initialize SpringBoot JPA.
 Starting the application in my IDE was reduced to about 5 seconds.